edinabwari/-alx-low_level_programming/0x00-hello_world/README.md

-This is a c proram
+# This is a c programming